 Bishop Lavis residents demand better policing

-On a warm Saturday evening, Stacy Granger was at home in Bishop Lavis celebrating a family birthday.
+On a warm Saturday evening, Stacy Ganger was at home in Bishop Lavis celebrating a family birthday.
 Just before 9 pm, one of her friends came over and asked Stacy to go with him to the local shop.
 Stacy was 12 years old, bright-eyed and had plans to become a flight attendant.
 Minutes later, there was a shootout in front of the shop.
 Stacy was shot seven times.
 Twice in the head.
 Once through the heart.
 She died on the scene.

 That was on 30 January 2016.
-More than two years later, no one has been arrested, says Charmaine Granger, Stacy’s mother.
+More than two years later, no one has been arrested, says Charmaine Ganger, Stacy’s mother.
 “It is sad.
 It’s not right how our innocent children get killed during gang violence.”